Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 These Stunt Effects have a higher bar to clear, and the difficulty is based around the *Damage Roll*.

+The Player may decide to use the lesser Maneuver Stunt Effect in place of a Decisive Stunt Effect, but still must use the Damage Roll.

 <table>
 <tbody>